 Writing this column every week, it's not hard to find obscure and interesting games.
-Often though, things get put on the back-burner for various reasons—usually that while there's something neat about the game, the interesting bit is fairly simple.
+Often though, things get put on the back-burner for various reasons—usually because while there's something neat about the game, the interesting bit is fairly simple.
 Weird action games especially tend to be pretty easily summed up, at least unless you're planning to make one of those angry review shows on YouTube and need to complain about things that wouldn't be a problem if you'd actually read the manual.
 Ahem.

-This is actually part of the character creation system - three minigames you played that determined your starting situation.
-Many games have experimented with different ways, like random chance, point buy, and Ultima asking morality questions.
+This is actually part of the character creation system: three minigames you played that determined your starting situation.
+Many games have experimented with random chance, point buy, and Ultima asking morality questions.
 Heimdall opted for the oddly never-again-used 'throw axes at an understandably nervous girl's hair' approach.
-Beats rolling dice for charisma points...
+Beats rolling dice for charisma points.

 Now, obviously, you'd never even dream of hurling one straight into her face to see what happened.
-In the interests of Science though, the answer is that she ducks out of the way—not being quite as trapped in that pillory as she looks.
+In the interests of Science though, the answer is that she ducks out of the way—not quite as trapped in that pillory as she looks.
 Also, those braids are falsies, presumably because there are only so many Viking maidens around willing to risk not being fast enough at getting out of the way.

 But I digress, which beats having to undress.

-I've never been to a brothel, so maybe people who visit them like the danger of knowing they can be killed at any second, but this seems like a somewhat short-sighted way to do business and build repeat custom.
-And it's not simply a joke either.
+I've never been to a brothel, so maybe people who visit them like the danger of knowing they can be killed at any second, but this seems like a somewhat short-sighted way to build repeat custom.
+And it's not just a joke.
 Go wandering around in the dark, and:

 "A pair of gloved hands suddenly grab you by the throat!
 You struggle, but can't get free..."